 Beginning in this Wrong Monkey blog post and then in several others, I've had some things to say about how many manuscripts there are of this or that ancient text -- manuscripts of the Bible, for example, or of ab urbe condita, Livy's history of Rome.
 I wrote that first post back in 2009 because I'd seen some figures which I suspected, rightly, as it turned out, were way off.

 And all along I've realized that the number of manuscripts, by itself, is far from a comprehensive statement about how well the text has survived from ancient times down to our own time.
 So why have I become so fascinated with learning numbers of this or that sort of manuscript?
 Maybe because I'm autistic and have an autistic relationship to numbers.
-However, it has occurred to me that I may have been misleading my reading by giving them such numbers without other information which is very important to understanding the significance of those numbers.
+However, it has occurred to me that I may have been misleading my readers by giving them such numbers without other information which is very important to understanding the significance of those numbers.

 For one thing, sometimes one manuscript of a text is much more significant than many other manuscripts of parts of that text, simply by virtue of length.
 I was thinking for example of the 4th-century Codex Sinaiticus, which contains the Greek New Testament plus about half of the Greek Old Testament.
 Still, it's counted as one Biblical manuscript, since it all originally belonged to one copy of the Bible between one set of covers.
 Over the centuries, many Biblical manuscripts have been made which never contained the entire Bible: some contained the Old Testament, some contained the New Testament, some contained only the Old Testament Book of Psalms, some contained only the four canonical Net Testament Gospels, some contained some other book or a few other books, still others contained just passages from this book and that.
 Yet, each one is counted as one Biblical manuscript, because each one originally was one bookmaking project, 1 volume which stood alone.
 When we say "a manuscript of an ancient text," we are referring to a manuscript which contains the entire text, or a tiny fragment of the text, or anything in between.